OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 Referencing a Resource Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The VCENTER_RESOURCE_POOL attribute expects a string containing the name of the Resource Pool.
-If the Resource Pool is nested, the name of the Resource Pool should be preceeded by slashes and the names of the parent Resource Pools.
+If the Resource Pool is nested, the name of the Resource Pool should be preceded by slashes and the names of the parent Resource Pools.

 For instance, a Resource Pool "NestedResourcePool" nested under "TestResourcePool"